Study in Germany

 Student exchanges

-The Turing Scheme, which is backed by over £100million worth of funding, enables thousands of students from schools, colleges and universities to gain study and work experience overseas.
+The Turing Scheme, which is backed by over £100 million of funding, allows thousands of students from schools, colleges, and universities to gain study and work experience abroad.

-The programme prioritises those from disadvantaged backgrounds and people with special needs.
-Check that your institution is involved in the programme and offers the Turing Scheme.
+The programme prioritises students from disadvantaged backgrounds and individuals with special needs.
+Make sure to verify if your institution is participating in the programme and offers the Turing Scheme.

 Course fees

-The exception to this is the state of Baden-Wuerttemberg, where universities charge a fee of €1,500 (£1,268) per semester to non-EU students.
-Some universities may charge tuition fees to students enrolling on non-consecutive Masters courses, although this is rare.
+However, the state of Baden-Wuerttemberg charges a fee of €1,500 (£1,270) per semester for non-EU students.
+Some universities may also charge tuition fees for students enrolling in non-consecutive Masters courses, although this is rare.

-Private universities have the freedom to set their own tuition fees, with some institutions charging around €30,000 (£25,357) per year.
+Private universities have the autonomy to set their own tuition fees, with some institutions charging around €30,000 (£25,415) per year.

 Read more about the finances you'll need at Studying in Germany - What does it cost to study in Germany?